What is Fall Protection?

-Fall protection is the backup system planned for a worker who could lose his or her balance at height in order to control or eliminate injury potential.
-For thousands of years man has used ropes and various knots to help or secure objects against the forces of gravity.
+Fall protection is the backup system planned and systems put into place for a worker when there is a risk of a fall from height in order to control or eliminate injury potential.
+For thousands of years, man has used ropes and various knots to help or secure objects against the forces of gravity.

-From an historical perspective some of the earlier users could be found on sailing ships, in church steeple construction and maintenance, and in tree-trimming trades.
+From a historical perspective, some of the earlier uses could be found on sailing ships, in church steeple construction and maintenance, and in tree-trimming trades.
 The use of ropes and some type of body belt for restraint or work positioning support found particular interest during stormy seas and above the decks of ships.

-As years passed by the harness and fall protection system became more commonly used within the construction industry in order to preserve the life of the construction worker and is now commonly used on buildings for yearly maintenance of gutters, M & E services and for general roof inspection and basic works.
-You will often see ‘D’ ring eye bolts in tall office block buildings and hotels for window cleaners to attach to in order to protect them whilst they are going about their duties.
+As years passed by, the harness and fall protection system became more commonly used within the construction industry to preserve the life of the construction worker.
+In addition, it is now commonly used on buildings for yearly maintenance of gutters, M & E services, and for general roof inspection and basic works.

-There are two types of fall protection – collective and personal.
+There are two types of fall protection measures, these are known as collective and personal.

-For example safety nets stop people falling to the ground that does not rely on the end user wearing equipment correctly and personal protection, which is the most common.
-Fall protection systems should be custom designed to fulfill and meet your requirements and design will change from site to site which is why it is very important that only qualified people design and install your systems.
+Fall protection systems should be custom designed to fulfill and meet your requirements and design will change from site to site.
+This is why only qualified people must design and install these systems.

-This is a perfect example of how buildings will differ from one to the other and why you cannot simply replicate one system to another property because all buildings & access requirements will differ greatly.
+It should remain a serious consideration that buildings will differ from one to the other and why you should not replicate one system to another because all buildings & access requirements will differ.

 The five key elements of such a system are:

-E – Emergency Planning and Equipment – a clear and effective approach should a worker need rescuing following a fall.
+E) Emergency Planning and Equipment: a clear and effective approach should a worker need rescuing following a fall.
 All workers should be familiar with the site-specific plan and competent to implement it.
-If a suspended worker is not recovered in good time, they may suffer the effects of “suspension trauma”, which basically means that although they have survived the fall there is high risk of death through build up of toxins in the body as critical points of the body are restricted blood flow!
+It is not common knowledge that If a suspended worker is not recovered in good time, they may suffer the effects of “suspension trauma”.
+This means that although they have survived the fall, there is a high risk of death through the build up of toxins in the body as critical points of the body experience restricted blood flow!

 These elements are critical to the effectiveness of a personal fall protection system.